darshanijadhav29/gsoc-proposals/gsoc2026_exoplanet_ai_transit_system_darshani_jadhav.md

 I love working with different space datasets and learning more from them.
 I have worked with Space Track[ TLE, satcat, decay, conjuction] and ESA DISCOS APIs for my space debris detection project, training RandomForest models for risk and decay prediction.
 I am familier with Lightkurve too from working with Kepler dataset in Space Apps Challenge.
 So I will be perfect fit for this project.
 So I'm pretty confident I can do this well.

 Deliverables
-1. AI code that finds transits in Lightkurve
+1. AI system that finds transits in Lightkurve
 2. Works with accuracy of 90%+ on Kepler/TESS/K2 data
 3. Jupyter notebook with examples
 4. Tests + files so others can reuse